jonah-ramponi/Running-Model/readme.md

 #### Criticisms

-* I have never written unit tests before, so I am sure what I've done is not best practices.
+* I have never written unit tests before (and im not a software engineer, nor from a comp sci background), so I am sure what I've done is not best practices.
 Think that bit could be greatly improved!
 I did include some comments for Equation1 on derivations of answers, I don't want to spend any more time on this so didn't write them for equation 2.
+Keen for your criticisms!
 * I think the way I handle overwriting args, such as a or b, could be written much better.
+* maybe handling default args is better not in env, I think in hindsight it would've been
 #### Future Additions

 * I think it would be nice if the plans incorporated downtime.
 Every 4th week @ 90% of the previous weeks mileage.
 This could be an interesting problem to incorporate, I'd consider using the mod function for this (if n mod 4 == 3, then reduce mileage), either as a multiplier or as an additional term in the equation.